 Zoom.
 A Great Resource for One to Many Broadcast Communications

 For some, Zoom serves as a great resource for one-to-many group instruction, allowing coaches to broadcast live and have collaborative team meetings. .
 For programs with only this one-to-many broadcast communication model in mind, a tool like Zoom is sufficient.
 For those youth sports programs seeking to achieve a more dynamic live coaching experience, Zoom is not a viable option.
 Zoom just wasn’t built to be a live remote digital training experience built to help coaches coach athletes more effectively.

 While Zoom has served sports programs as a temporary workaround, it will ultimately not provide the comprehensive solutions required for effective virtual coaching for several reasons.

-One of the most reported issues sports organizers and coaches face with business-focused meeting tools like Zoom, is that they don’t facilitate team building opportunities, or customizable training capabilities like:
+One of the most reported issues sports organizers and coaches face with business-focused meeting tools like Zoom is that they don’t facilitate team-building opportunities or customizable training capabilities like:

-- Custom workout building and assigning tools
+- Individualized workout building and assigning tools

 - Player feedback, performance logs, and leaderboards